-- Hold a BSN or MSN degree from a nationally-accredited program (NLNAC or CCNE). - Have earned a minimum cumulative GPA of 3.0 (4.0 scale) on all post-secondary coursework. - Submit official transcripts for all post-secondary academic study. - 4.
-Earn a minimum GRE score of 290 (150 verbal, 140 quantitative), or 850 on pre-November 2011 GRE test(450-verbal, 400 quantitative). - Note: This requirement is waived for post-MSN applicants. - 5.
-Possess a current unencumbered license as a registered nurse in Alabama or in the state where clinical practice will occur. - Submit two letters of professional reference that address academic ability, professional competence, and leadership potential in nursing. - Complete a successful interview conducted by the Nursing Graduate Admissions Committee. - Submit an 800 to 1000 word essay describing professional goals and how completion of the DNP program will enhance future roles and activities.

-- 9. Submit a Resume that includes education, work experience in nursing, research experiences, publications, presentations, community service, professional memberships and service. - Possess a valid certification in advanced practice nursing from a nationally recognized credentialing body or be eligible to take a nationally recognized certification exam. - Note: This requirement applies only to post-MSN applicants. - 11.
-Submit documentation of academic clinical hours.
+- Hold the required degree from a nationally-accredited program (NLNAC or CCNE). - Have earned a minimum cumulative GPA of 3.0 (4.0 scale) on all post-secondary coursework. - 3.
+Submit official transcripts for all post-secondary academic study. - Earn a minimum GRE score of 290 (150 verbal, 140 quantitative), or 850 on pre-November 2011 GRE test (450-verbal, 400 quantitative). - Note: This requirement is waived for post-MSN applicants. - Possess a current unencumbered license as a registered nurse in Alabama or in the state where clinical practice will occur. - Submit two letters of professional reference that address academic ability, professional competence, and leadership potential in nursing. - Complete a successful interview conducted by the Nursing Graduate Admissions Committee. - Submit an 800 to 1000 word essay describing professional goals and how completion of the DNP program will enhance future roles and activities. - Submit a Resume that includes education, work experience in nursing, research experiences, publications, presentations, community service, professional memberships and service. - Possess a valid certification in advanced practice nursing from a nationally recognized credentialing body or be eligible to take a nationally recognized certification exam.